numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 An initial proposal defined two methods ``__can_cast_to__(self, other)`` to dynamically return ``CastingImpl``.
 The advantage of this addition is that it removes the requirement to define all possible casts at DType creation time (of one of the involved DTypes).
-Such API could be added at a later time, similar to Python, which provides ``__getattr__`` to programatically look up attributes.
+Such API could be added at a later time.
+This is similar to Python which provides ``__getattr__`` for additional control over attribute lookup.

 **Notes:** The proposed ``CastingImpl`` is designed to be identical to the ``PyArrayMethod`` proposed in NEP 43 as part of restructuring ufuncs to handle